GreenBeard/GNOME.supp/README.md

  2. Open a terminal and `cd` into `GNOME.supp`.
  3. `make`

-GNU Make will generate suppression (SUPP) files in the project root.
+GNU Make will generate suppression (SUPP) files in the `build` folder.
 To use them with Valgrind, pass a [`--suppressions=SUPP_FILE`](http://valgrind.org/docs/manual/manual-core.html#opt.suppressions) option for each suppression file that you would like to use.
-For example, to use the suppressions in `glib.supp`, you would pass `--suppressions=/path/to/GNOME.supp/glib.supp` to Valgrind.
+For example, to use the suppressions in `glib.supp`, you would pass `--suppressions=/path/to/GNOME.supp/build/glib.supp` to Valgrind.

 See the [Valgrind page on the GNOME wiki](https://wiki.gnome.org/Valgrind) for tips on using Valgrind to detect memory leaks in GNOME software.

+If you want or need to validate the files with `make test` then it is necessary to install [`valgrind-suppressions-util`](https://github.com/dtrebbien/valgrind_suppressions_util).

 ## License
 The contents of the suppression files are [Public Domain](https://creativecommons.org/publicdomain/zero/1.0/legalcode).